-TLCN's CEO and CAO will establish and maintain general administrative records, including organizational charts consistent with job descriptions maintained in TLCN's personnel records; general descriptions of the facilities used by the enterprise; and, floor plans identifying square footage and descriptions of all functional areas.
-To ensure quick and efficient communications between the Commission and TLCN. up-to-date contact information for all management-level staff, including TLCN's CAO.
-Contact information for all Management level Staff, including Executive Level Management, will be recorded and updated frequently so as to ensure quick and efficient communications between the Commission and TLCN, as well as with TLCN's purchasers, vendors and merchant service providers.
+TLCO's CEO and CAO will establish and maintain general administrative records, including organizational charts consistent with job descriptions maintained in TLCO's personnel records;

+general descriptions of the facilities used by the enterprise; and, floor plans identifying square footage and descriptions of all functional areas.
+TLCO will maintain up-to-date contact information for all Management level Cultivation Staff, including Executive Level Management so as to ensure quick and efficient communications between the Commission and TLCO, as well as with TLCO's purchasers, vendors and merchant service providers.
 Applicant executives will review and update business plans at least annually to incorporate actual demand ratios, peer-reviewed research on cultivation, financial data, changes to the Commonwealth's laws, policies, and regulations, and other information.